 The role of the audience

 The Wishing Tree is a collaborative project between Yoko Ono herself and the audience that takes part.
 The Wishing Tree was an open letter to individuals welcoming them to write down their wishes on small tags of paper before attaching them to a live tree.
 As a child in her Japanese childhood home, Yoko Ono would write down her wishes on pieces of paper that she would then attach to the branches of trees growing in the temple’s courtyard.

 Wishes buried in a wishing well

-When Yoko Ono invites individuals to write down their wish on a paper before tagging and tying it to the wishing tree, she does so in an effort to highlight the similarities between individuals rather than highlighting their differences.
+When Yoko Ono invites individuals to write down their wishes on a paper before tagging and tying it to the wishing tree, she highlights the similarities between individuals rather than highlighting their differences.
 Yoko Ono has been known to encourage individuals to tag their wishes using any tree, in any location in the world, with any assortment of people.

 Tagging wishes on the Wishing Tree is a lot more authoritative and prevailing than doing so in a wishing well.
 The wishes on the Wishing Tree are left to hang for everyone to see and touch.
 Since anyone taking part has the ability to read all the other wishes that have been tagged on the Wishing Tree, the project bears a closeness and intimacy to it that connects each and every participant.
 Additionally, the Wishing Tree was created as a living monument that represents all the participant’s dreams, large and small.